lucius-xiao-liu/Hackerrank---30-Days-Of-Code/Day 16: Exceptions/Note.md

 ### Try (Resource) {}
 * useful when a resource  must be opened and closed like Scanner and BufferedReader

+### Throws method:
+* using when you know there's something wrong.
+* if throws is called, there's going to be a try-catch behind-the-screen.
+    * void example() throws Exception{
+        throw new Exception("This exception will always be thrown.");
+    }

 ### Java Integer.parseInt(String s)